 How LendingTree Rates Credit Cards?

-The Capital One Savor Cash Rewards Credit Card is a good choice for people who want to earn a high cash back rewards rate on dining and entertainment, as well as groceries.
-Unfortunately, Target and Walmart are excluded from that high cash back rate — but the card is still valuable for frequent grocery shoppers.
+The Capital One Savor Cash Rewards Credit Card is best for households that spend heavily on food and fun.
+You’ll earn 3% back on groceries plus elevated rewards on dining and entertainment, perfect if your budget extends beyond the supermarket.
+Unfortunately, Target and Walmart are excluded from that high cash back rate, but the card is still valuable for frequent grocery shoppers.

 How LendingTree Rates Credit Cards?